 Simplifies the hiring processes

-The platform helps businesses screen, collect and centralize candidates’ data from when the candidates submit their resumes for an interview until when the application window is closed.
+The platform helps businesses screen, collect and centralize candidates’ data from when the candidates submit their resumes for an interview until the application window is closed.
+While every Paychex payroll plan includes automatic state new-hire reporting and basic hiring and onboarding features, only the Paychex Pro plan includes pre-employment screening.
+Most other hiring tools are add-on products that cost an extra fee.

 Supports third-party integrations